StephanChan/Learning_Python/README.md

 # Learning
-here's some files on what I'm learning, like multiprocessing
+here's some scripts of python programming what I was learning, including 3D animation, multiprocessing, ctypes

 Comments: